First Turkey MTB XC race start

 Built in 2021, Dirtclowns is First Turkey’s showpiece jump track.
 Hugely popular with young riders and anyone who likes to grab some air, Dirtclowns is accessed via Moore’s Creek Trail then either Cannonball if you don’t mind steep climbs, or Lower Wild Pig if you enjoy the journey.

-Enzo’s Link is a connector trail between Finley’s and Scrub Turkey.
+Named for a former club president's dog, Enzo's Link is a connector trail between Finley's and Scrub Turkey.
 This shortcut has a couple of cool little trail features to challenge newer riders.

 Megatron